home-assistant/home-assistant.io/source/_components/yeelight.markdown

 ha_category: Light
 ha_release: 0.32
 ha_iot_class: Local Polling
+redirect_from:
+  - /components/light.yeelight/
 ---

-The `yeelight` light platform allows you to control your Yeelight Wifi bulbs with Home Assistant.
+The `yeelight` component allows you to control your Yeelight Wifi bulbs with Home Assistant.
 There are two possible methods for configuration of the Yeelight: Manual or Automatic.

+There is currently support for the following device types within Home Assistant:

+- **Light** - The yeelight platform for supporting lights.

 ### {% linkable_title Example configuration (Automatic) %}
 After the lights are connected to the WiFi network and have been detected in Home Assistant, the discovered names will be shown in the `Light` section of the `Overview` view.
 Add the following lines to your `customize.yaml` file: